pbagos/LDSeeker/README.md

 A web-based version is available at [https://compgen.dib.uth.gr/LDSeeker/](https://compgen.dib.uth.gr/LDSeeker/)

 ## Download Reference panels
-You can download all the LD reference panels in .parquet format from here :
+You can download all the LD reference panels in .parquet format from [here](http://195.251.108.185/ref/).

 ## **Key Capabilities**